andwn/cave-story-md/README.md

 See: [Releases](https://github.com/andwn/cave-story-md/releases)

 #### Is this beatable?
 Not yet.
-Right now Grasstown is as far as you can make it.
+Right now you can technically make it to Labyrinth, but only the parts leading up to the beginning of Grasstown are in a well working state (As you progress into Grasstown and Sand Zone you will notice the game getting emptier and buggier)
 Check out the [TODO list](doc/TODO.md) for progress.
+I may replace this list with issues eventually.

 #### Controls
 - C - Jump, confirm